-Green Energy Fund Review and Recommendations Final Report: In December 2014, the DE&C contracted with VEIC to conduct a comprehensive analysis of the Green Energy Fund and to make program recommendations.
+Green Energy Fund Review and Recommendations Final Report: In December 2014, DNREC's Division of Energy & Climate contracted with VEIC to conduct a comprehensive analysis of the Green Energy Fund and to make program recommendations.
 The analysis included a review of regional solar markets, solar incentives, and a robust stakeholder engagement process.
 The project also included two stakeholder webinars.
-Click here for the recording of the January 27, 2015 project kickoff webinar and click here for the June 25, 2015 report findings and recommendations webinar.
+Click here for the recording of the Jan.27, 2015 project kickoff webinar and here for the June 25, 2015 report findings and recommendations webinar.
 Please note: After you complete the registration form, you will be taken to the webpage to access the recorded webinar.

 Considerations for Installing Solar Panels In Delaware: This fact sheet can help you decide if system ownership, leasing, or a power purchase agreement will best meet your needs when choosing to install a solar panel system in Delaware.

 The Green Energy Program provides grant incentives for qualifying renewable energy systems installed in Delaware.
 In order to participate in the Green Energy Program, your electricity provider must collect funds for the program and currently offer a grant program for renewable energy projects.
 For information on the history of the Green Energy program, click here.

 Each electric utility company offering rebates through the Green Energy Program has unique program regulations, requirements, and application forms.
 For more information on how to apply and to access application materials, please click on your electric utility company's logo below.

 The list of Delaware Green Energy Program Participating Contractors can be found below.
 If your contractor is not listed as a current Participating Contractor, please ask your contractor to submit a Participating Contractor Application to register with the program before installing your renewable energy system.